I’m pretty sure I first saw this in the book “Pursuit of Holiness” by Jerry Bridges.

-Paul says we are given a lot of freedom to do anything.
+Paulus says we are given a lot of freedom to do anything.
 Everything is permissible is a bold statement.

-But we need to be wise and ask ourselves whether it is actually going to build us (or others) up or not.
+But we need to be wise and ask ourselves whether it is actually going to build us, (or others), up or not.
 It might not be harmful, but is it beneficial?

-If not we need to seriously consider not doing it.
+If not then we need to seriously consider not doing it.
 And we should examine our motives for why we even want to.